 The regular trading requirement can be met by trading on any recognized exchange or exchanges located in either State.
 Trading on one or more recognized stock exchanges may be aggregated for purposes of this requirement.
-Thus, a U.S. company could satisfy the regularly traded requirement through trading, in whole or in part, on a recognized stock exchange located in Hungary.
+Thus, a U.S. company could satisfy the regularly traded requirement through trading, in whole or in part, on any recognized stock exchange.
 Authorized but unissued shares are not considered for purposes of this test.